hukai916/Git_Cheatsheet/README.md

 * **Modify commit message:<br>**
 git commit --amend -m "message to change"
   * this would change git history, may cause trouble if other people already pulled the changes
-* **Move commit to another branch:<br>**
+* **Move commit to another branch and reset:<br>** git log<br>
-git log<br>
 git cherry-pick commit-hash-from-other-branch
 git reset --soft commit-hash-to-return-to
   * git log to get the unique hash for commit to move, cherry-pick to move that commit to current branch
   * cherry-pick won't delete old commit, to delete, use git reset commit-hash-to-return-to
+  * git reset: un-stage all staged files
-  * git reset --soft: tracked file still in staging
+  * git reset --soft commit-hash: tracked file still in staging
-  * git reset --mix: default, tracked file still in working directory
+  * git reset --mix commit-hash: default, tracked file still in working directory
-  * git reset --hard: be careful, will match the status of tracked files back to the state they were.
+  * git reset --hard commit-hash: be careful, will match the status of tracked files back to the state they were.
 To clean untracked files: git clean -df
   * git clean -df: really handy, just clean all untracked files.
 * **To undo hard reset<br>**
 git reflog <br>